USA Broadcasting: Financial issues and shutdown

 There were also plans to convert stations in Newark and its satellite in Smithtown (proposed callsign: WORX, "The Works"), Los Angeles (proposed callsign: KLIK, "Click"), Chicago (proposed callsign: WNDE, "Windy") and Atlantic City/Philadelphia (proposed callsign: WACY, "Wacky", or an equivalent, as that callsign was already in use), to the new local-TV model.
-However, due to financial troubles in 2000, USAB had scrapped those plans and reduced programming on its existing independent stations.
+However, due to financial troubles in 2000, USA Broadcasting had scrapped those plans and reduced programming on its existing independent stations.
 In the summer of 2000, Diller suddenly put the entire station roster up for sale.
 Disney/ABC and Univision were the companies in the running to buy the stations, but Univision outbid Disney in a close race.
 On May 21, 2001, Univision purchased the stations and converted them into Spanish-language outlets.
 Some affiliated with Univision, but most joined its new sister network, Telefutura (renamed UniMás in 2013), which was launched on January 14, 2002.

 USA Networks eventually exited the television market by selling USA Network to Vivendi Universal Entertainment, a subsidiary of Vivendi Universal SA that owns Universal Studios, also in 2001, which in May 2004, sold Vivendi Universal's entertainment assets (excluding Universal Music Group) to General Electric, which later transferred its NBC (including another Spanish-language network Telemundo) assets to Vivendi Universal Entertainment, and later renamed it NBCUniversal; this marked USA Networks' slight return to the broadcast industry as NBCU owns the flagship NBC network, and NBCU owns its own NBC and Telemundo stations.
 NBCUniversal is now owned by Comcast, after the latter half-acquired the percent of the company in 2011, and fully acquired it in 2013.
+Over a decade later in January 2026, Comcast spin off nearly all of its NBCU cable networks and selected digital properties (including USA Network) into a new company called Versant, which remains the current owner to this day.